martinthomson/http-request-date/draft-thomson-httpbis-date-requests.md

 This document describes some considerations for using the `Date` request header field.
 The 4xx (Date Not Acceptable) header field is defined in {{status-code}}
-for use in rejecting requests with a missing or incorrect `Date` header field.
+for use in rejecting requests with a missing or incorrect `Date` request header field.

-{{skew}} explores the consequences of using `Date` in requests when client and server clocks do not agree.
+{{skew}} explores the consequences of using `Date` header field in requests when client and server clocks do not agree.
 A method for recovering from differences in clocks is described in {{correction}}.  {{scope}} describes the privacy considerations that apply to this technique.

 # Conventions and Definitions